AreaLayer/FireBolt/README.md

 ## The problem

-Central Banks, inflations and cetralized social media
+Central Banks and cetralized social media

 ## Firebolt's solution